wp-plugins/sexy-login/readme.txt

 That's one of the problems of cache systems.
 We can't modify third party plugins.

 == Changelog ==

+= 2.3 =
+* Javascript improved to support wrong themes. ".sexy_login_widget" is no longer used as a handler, instead the plugin uses "#sexy-login-wrap".

 = 2.2 =
 * Registration form is optional.